millengustavo/ml-books/hundred-page-ml/notes.md

 Also non-mathematical methods have a regularization effect: data augmentation and early stopping

 ## Model Performance Assessment
+Model *generalizes well*: model performs well on predicting the test set

+Overfitting: error on the test data is *substantially higher* then the error obtained in the training data

+### Confusion Matrix
+Table that summarizes how successful the classification model is at predicting examples belonging to various classes

+Used to calculate two other metrics: precision and recall

+### Precision/Recall
+- **Precision**: ratio of correct positive predictions to the overall number of positive predictions: TP/(TP+FP)
+- **Recall**: ratio of correct positive predictions to the overall number of positive examples in the dataset: TP/(TP+FN)

+In practice, almost always have to choose between high precision or high recall -> usually impossible to have both
+- assign a higher weighting to the examples of a specific class
+- tune hyperparameters to maximize precision or recall on the validation set
+- vary the decision threshold for algorithms that return probabilities of classes

+### Accuracy
+Number of correctly classified examples divided by the total number of classified examples: (TP+TN)/(TP+TN+FP+FN)

+Useful metric when errors in predicting all classes are equally important

+### Cost-Sensitive Accuracy
+When different classes have different importances

+Assign a cost (positive number) to both types of mistakes: FP and FN.
+Then compute the counts TP, TN, FP, FN as usual and multiply the counst for FP and FN by the corresponding cost before calculating the accuracy normally

+### Area under the ROC Curve (AUC)
+ROC curve ("receiver operating characteristic", comes from radar engineering): use a combination of the **true positive rate** (define exactly as recall) and **false positive rate** (proportion of negative examples predicted incorrectly) to build up a summary picture of the classification performance

+TPR = TP/(TP+FN)

+FPR = FP/(FP+TN)

+ROC curvers can only be used to assess classifiers that return some confidence score (or a probability) of prediction

+The higher the **area under the ROC curve (AUC)** the better the classifier.
+AUC > 0.5 -> better than a random classifier.
+AUC = 1 -> perfect classifier -> TPR closer to 1 while keeping FPR near 0

+### Hyperparameter Tuning
+- **Grid Search**: when you have enough data for a validation set and the number of hyperparameters and their range is not too large
+- **Random Search**: instead of providing discrete set of values to explore, you provide a statistical distribution for each hyperparameter from which values are randomly samples and set the total number of combinations you want to try
+- **Bayesian hyperparameter optimization**: use past evaluation results to choose the next values to evaluate
+- **Gradient-based techniques**
+- **Evolutionary optimization techniques**

+### Cross-Validation
+When you have few training examples, it could be prohibitive to have both validation and test set.
+You would prefer to use more data to train the model.
+In such case, you only split your data into training and test.
+Then you use **cross-validation** on the training set to simulate a validation set

 # 6 Neural Networks and Deep Learning